Intimate Partner Violence and Elder Abuse: The Basics

 Intimate Partner Violence for Dental Professionals

 The dental community can play a vital role in identifying and halting the cycle of IPV by simply offering screening services to every single patient.
-However, one study of dental professionals found that “…61.5% of participants reported being unprepared to appropriately screen for IPV and 64% felt they could not correctly refer patients to local support services.”18 Not only is preparedness a barrier for screening for IPV, but some practitioners fear losing a patient because of asking “taboo” questions or a potential lawsuit, the dental health professional being uncomfortable with the topic, and, if male, assuming that patients would more likely disclose to a female practitioner.19 However, more than half of victims surveyed in 2009 in Texas had seen a dentist when physical signs of their abuse were visible and “…more than two-thirds indicated that they would have appreciated being asked” about the etiology of their injuries.19
+However, one study of dental professionals found that “…61.5% of participants reported being unprepared to appropriately screen for IPV and 64% felt they could not correctly refer patients to local support services.”23 Not only is preparedness a barrier for screening for IPV, but some practitioners fear losing a patient because of asking “taboo” questions or a potential lawsuit, the dental health professional being uncomfortable with the topic, and, if male, assuming that patients would more likely disclose to a female practitioner.24 However, more than half of the victims surveyed in 2009 in Texas had seen a dentist when physical signs of their abuse were visible, and “…more than two-thirds indicated that they would have appreciated being asked” about the etiology of their injuries.24

-If a patient reveals being a victim of IPV, the dental professional needs to offer empathetic support and referral options.
+If a patient reports being a victim of IPV, the dental professional should offer empathetic support and referral options.
 Signs of IPV may be observable physical wounds or other marks.
-Almost 75% of IPV victims have injuries to their head and neck regions, which is exactly the area of specialty for dental professionals.8,19 They could also include certain types of behavior or behavioral changes.
+Almost 75% of IPV victims have injuries to their head and neck regions, which is exactly the area of specialty for dental professionals.11,24 They could also include certain types of behavior or behavioral changes.
 Specific signs include:

-Public and private demeaning actions by intimate partner.
-The partner may be reluctant to leave her or him alone during the appointment, is domineering, or answers all questions for a patient who would otherwise be capable of answering for him or herself.
+Public and private demeaning actions by an intimate partner.
+The partner may be reluctant to leave the victim alone during the appointment, domineering during the appointment, or answering all questions for a patient who would otherwise be capable of answering themself.26

 Injuries to the neck, head, and face that may be in different stages of healing including: